Skip to main content

 }

-• A single expression can contain up to 3 get functions.
+• A single expression supports up to 3 get functions.

 • Up to 10 different documents can be accessed.

-• Additional database read operations will be generated (which will be billed).
+• Additional database read operations are generated (billed).

 Query Limitations and Optimization

-Security rules require that query conditions must be a subset of the rules:
+Security rules require that query conditions must be a subset of the rule:

 // Security Rules